 We have a selection of beautiful carpeted Yurts and geodomes, several with wood stoves, some with wooden floors, large marquees for cooking and eating, a sauna and especially made ‘compost loo’s.
 We bathe in the Holy Brook that flows through the site and have gas hot water on site.

 Even though there is a sense of truly being away from civilisation we are only a few minutes away from shops and other amenities.

 General Camp Guidelines

-These are small, intimate camps with participants limited to approximately 100 adults and 40 children, including workers.
+These are small, intimate camps.
 We request that no drugs or dogs are brought to the camp.